mas-bandwidth/gafferongames/content/post/go_stone_vs_go_board.md

 <img src="/img/virtualgo/multiple-axes-push-out-least-penetration.png" alt="push out least penetration" width="100%"/>

 This seems counter-intuitive at first, but it has some nice parallels with other physical laws.
 Nature is lazy and always takes the shortest path.
-It does the *least work*.
+Nature does the *least amount of work*.

 We should probably do the same :)